Hadwiger Models: Low-Temperature Behavior in a Natural Extension of the Ising Model: Proofs of the the Main Theorems

 \subsection{Applying Pirogov--Sinai}

-We begin by describing the ground states of the model, as depicted in Figure \ref{fig:0temp}.
-Given two vertex states $A,B$, we will refer to the points where $e_A=e_B$ and both achieve the minimal vertex energy as the $A-B$ transition lines.
+We begin by describing the ground states of the model, which define the regions in Fig.~\ref{fig:0temp}.
+Given two vertex states $A,B$, we will refer to the points where $e_A=e_B$ and both achieve the minimal vertex energy as the $A-B$ degeneracy line.

-\begin{lemma} Along the $H-F$, $E-C$, or $H-C$ transition lines, there are infinitely many ground configurations.
+\begin{lemma} Along the $H-F$, $E-C$, or $H-C$ degeneracy lines, there are infinitely many ground configurations.
 At all other points, there are finitely many ground configurations, all of which are periodic. \end{lemma}

 \begin{proof}